ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

-As discussed in Appendix~\ref{sec:ablation_grpo}, we maintain the base model intelligence via carefully tuning the KL penalty.
-We leverage VoiceBench~\cite{chen2024voicebench} to quantify changes in the original intelligence.
-The benchmark includes daily QA, knowledge-intensive QA, instruction-following tasks in both close-ended and open-ended scenarios.
-Higher VoiceBench scores indicate higher general intelligence, while higher ParaS2SBench scores indicate higher paralinguistic-aware dialogue capabilities.
+As discussed in Appendix~\ref{sec:ablation_grpo}, we maintain the base model’s intelligence by carefully tuning the KL penalty.
+We leverage VoiceBench~\citep{chen2024voicebench} to quantify changes in general intelligence.
+The benchmark includes daily QA, knowledge-intensive QA, and instruction-following tasks in both close-ended and open-ended scenarios.
+Higher VoiceBench scores indicate stronger general intelligence, while higher ParaS2SBench scores indicate better paralinguistic-aware dialogue capabilities.